-Typesense ranks search results using a simple tie-breaking algorithm that relies on two components:
+Typesense ranks search results using a simple tie-breaking sorting algorithm that can rely on one or more of:

-When multiple documents share the same string similarity score, user-defined numerical fields are used to break the tie.
+_text_match will also be the same.
+That's when user-defined indexed numerical fields can be used to break the tie.
 You can specify up to two such numerical fields.

 For example, let's say that we're searching for books with a query like

 short story.
-If there are multiple books containing these exact words, then all those documents would have the same string similarity score.
+If there are multiple books containing these exact words, then all those documents would have the same text match score.

 To break the tie, we could specify up to two additional

-- All matching records are sorted by string similarity score.
+- All matching records are sorted by their text match score.

-- If any two records share the same string similarity score, sort them by their average rating.
+- If any two document share the same text match score, sort them by average rating.

-- If there is still a tie, sort the records by year of publication.
+- If there is still a tie, sort them by their year of publication.